URCF/urcf_workshops/_sources/intro_picotte/batch.md

 BRCA1.fasta
 ```

-And check it's contents to see that it's a DNA sequence:
+And check its contents to see that its a DNA sequence:

 ```
 cat BRCA1.fasta